nicoco007/dos2de_collada_exporter/README.md

 * Save the addon somewhere where you can find it again.
 * Extract the zip.
 * Copy the folder `io_scene_dos2de`.
 Make sure this is the folder with the scripts under it (`io_scene_dos2de\__init__.py` etc).
 * Paste the `io_scene_dos2de` folder into your addons folder.
-Default pathway:
+Default path:
 ```
-%APPDATA%\Blender Foundation\Blender\2.79\scripts\addons
+%APPDATA%\Blender Foundation\Blender\3.6\scripts\addons
 ```
 * (Optional) Refer to Blender's guide for installing addons here: [Install from File](https://docs.blender.org/manual/en/latest/preferences/addons.html#header).
 It has a tip section for setting up a separate scripts/addons folder, outside of your appdata.

 ### Cloning
 * In Blender, navigate to File -> User Preferences -> File.
-* The pathway for "Scripts" is where Blender will read new addon folders from.
-Add a pathway if it's blank.
+* The path for "Scripts" is where Blender will read new addon folders from.
+Add a path if it's blank.
 * [Clone the repository](https://help.github.com/articles/cloning-a-repository/).
 * Create a junction to the `io_scene_dos2de` inside your scripts/addons folder.
   * You can create a junction with this command line command: